 Background: Surgical safety is an emerging global health priority.
 The World Health Organization's Surgical Safety Checklist has been shown to be effective in reducing adverse surgical outcomes in this context.
 A 2014 study of Canadian hospitals failed to replicate these findings; authors' commentary attributed the results to poor Checklist adherence amongst hospital staff.
 In 2014, our group investigated Checklist implementation at 2 hospitals in Cuenca, Ecuador that had recently integrated the Checklist into surgical workflow.
-Surgical observations and questionnaires to hospital staff.
+Surgical observations and questionnaires to hospital staff revealed suboptimal adherence.
+Investigators developed a multitiered intervention program that included pamphlets, lecturers, and posters of the Checklist for the OR; the impact of these interventions on adherence has not been described.
+We hypothesized: 1) Interventions will improve Checklist adherence; and 2) Adherence is associated with positive perceptions about the Checklist and use of the Educational Interventions.